-To generate the histogram, from the Menu Bar go to TOOLS > DATA ANALYSIS and select Histogram.
-The Input Range should be the data you want the histogram for.
-The Bin range is the list of values you just entered in D1:D5.
-Output Range allows you to choose where the histogram should be placed, and make sure you check Chart Output to get the chart!
+The Bin Range is the list of values you just entered in D1:D5.
+Use the process described above to select the Bin Range.
+Output Range allows you to choose where the Bin/Frequency data and histogram should be placed.
+Make sure you check Chart Output to get the chart!

 If you don't like the gap betweens the bars in your histogram, you can set the gap width to zero.
-Click on the histogram bars and you will see a rectangle in each bar-double click on any one of them and a dialogue box will appear.
+Click on the histogram and choose Format Data Series.
 Under OPTIONS you can set the gap width to zero.
+If you remove the gap, you will probably also want to change the border color to make the rectangles stand out more clearly.

 You can get rid of the More data by clicking on the chart and then dragging the Bin/Frequency data in the spreadsheet (notice it is highlighted when you click on the chart) so it does not include the More category.
 You can also remove the Legend, since it is not very useful most of the time.
-Just click on the legend and choose CLEAR.
+Just click on the legend and choose DELETE.